hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 ### Root Namespace Aliases

-The root-level `data`, `modules`, `providers`, `resources`, and `variables` keys all alias to their corresponding namespaces within the module namespace.
+The root-level `data`, `modules`, `providers`, `resources`, and `variables` keys all alias to their corresponding namespaces within the module namespace, loaded for the root module.
 They are essentially the equivalent of running `module([]).KEY`.

 ## Namespace: Resources/Data Sources